Dayenkai/Rock-Paper-Scissors/README.md

 # Commands (local multiplayer)

--> Player 1 : W-A-S-D for movement, Q for attack, E for defense -> Player 2 : I-J-K-L for movement, U for attack, O for defense -> Player 3 : Up-Left-Down-Right for movement, Left Ctrl for attack, Left Shift for defense
+-> Player 1 : W-A-S-D for movement, Q for attack, E for defense

+-> Player 2 : I-J-K-L for movement, U for attack, O for defense

+-> Player 3 : Up-Left-Down-Right for movement, Right Ctrl for attack, Right Shift for defense